dcastro/haskell-flatbuffers/notes.md

 * vectors of unions?
   > A vector can also hold unions, but it is not supported by all implementations.
 A union vector is in reality two separate vectors: a type vector and an offset vector in place of a single unions type and value fields in table.
 See unions.

+* Containers
+  * Structs: can contain other structs, numeric, bool, enums.
+Can't contain tables, vectors, strings, unions, or "missing" elements.
+  * Vectors: can contain tables, strings, structs, numeric, bool, unions, enums.
+Can't contain other vectors, or "missing" elements.
+  * Table: can contain all types.
+  * Union: union members can be structs or tables.
+They cannot be unions themselves.
+The spec says strings can be members of unions, but as of Feb 2019 this doesn't seem to be the case.
+    > A later addition (mid 2017) to the format allows for structs and strings to also be member of a union.

+* Structs
+  * Structs can be null when embedded in tables, but not when embedded in other structs.
+    When a struct contains nested structs, either the whole thing is null, or it isn't.

 * Enum
   * values must start at 0 and be declared in ascending order
   * underlying type is integral